rjha18/adversarial_illusions/README.md

 We ran everything on a 48GB A40.

 # Installation
-- Clone the repository and download the submodules, run  `git submodule update`.
-Run `scp image_text_generation/image_generation.py BindDiffusion`, `scp image_text_generation/text_generation_demo.ipynb PandaGPT/code`, and `scp image_text_generation/text_generation.py PandaGPT/code` to put the code in the right directory.
+- Clone the repository. run  `git submodule update` to clone the submodules.
+Run `scp image_text_generation/image_generation.py BindDiffusion`, `scp image_text_generation/text_generation_demo.ipynb PandaGPT/code`, and `scp image_text_generation/text_generation.py PandaGPT/code` to put the code in the right folder.
 - Create the conda environment, run `conda env create -f environment.yml`.
 - To evaluate the attack systematically, download ImageNet validation dataset, AudioSet, and LLVIP and store in the folder `data/`. **@Rishi describe how to download the data, also don't forget to mention they have to download the imagenet validation set themselves.**
 - Download [AudioClip checkpoint](https://github.com/AndreyGuzhov/AudioCLIP/releases/download/v0.1/AudioCLIP-Full-Training.pt) in `bpe/` **@Rishi, maybe include the partial checkpoint as well?**.